woonzh/document-preprocessor/README.md

 # (2) Extracting header / text pairs in a csv format

-     1) run "python docProcessor.py -f <input file path> -o <output file path>
+     1) run "python docProcessor.py -f <input file path> -o <output file dir>

-     the docx file at "input file path" will be processed and the output csv with header and text pairs will be saved at "output file path"
+     the docx file at "input file path" will be processed and the output csv with header and text pairs will be saved at "output file dir".
+The filename will be printed

 # (3) Getting a tree representation of the docx (json format)
     1) in your own script: